3DCP-TUe/DFC.data/docs/system_data/system_components.md

 ## Library

 The [system components library](/src/libraries/system_components) is organized into categories such as conduits, material delivery systems, motion systems, printheads, and sensors.
 Some of these categories contain subcategories—for example, the material delivery systems and printheads classes include inserts, which contain components like mixing blades and dosing screws that can be placed inside other system components.
-The complete categorization can be foind below.
+The complete categorization can be found below.

 ```
 class: conduit